 All students, regardless of their financial need, may work during the academic year—and most of our students do.
 They work on campus in labs, departmental offices and centers, as well as in the community.

 MIT students are able to pursue work opportunities that fit their interest areas and align these with their future aspirations.
-We collaborate with various on-campus offices, including the Office of Experiential Learning (OEL), the Office of Graduate Education (OGE), and Career Advising & Professional Development (CAPD).
+We collaborate with various on-campus offices, including the Office of Experiential Learning (OEL), the Office of Graduate Education (OGE), the Priscilla King Gray Public Service Center (PKG), and Career Advising & Professional Development (CAPD).

-Student minimum wage is $15 an hour with most students making about $2,100 a semester.
+Student minimum wage is $15 an hour with most students making about $1,700 a term for 6–8 hours of work a week.

 Federal work-study